Short Property Description

 Skills WWOOFers can learn here

-Organic practices & techniques, Biodynamic practices & techniques, Permaculture design practices & techniques, Gardening, Composting, Propagating, Soil conservation, Mulching, Wild Food Foraging, Worm farming, Beekeeping, Animal care, Dairy, Mustering, Using & caring for tools, Building, Natural Building techniques, Fencing, Bread making, Fermenting foods, Preserving & processing food
+Organic practices & techniques, Permaculture design practices & techniques, Biodynamic practices & techniques, Regenerative Agriculture practices & techniques, Gardening, Composting, Soil conservation, Propagating, Mulching, Wild Food Foraging, Worm farming, Beekeeping, Animal care, Mustering, Dairy, Using & caring for tools, Fencing, Building, Natural Building techniques, Fermenting foods, Preserving & processing food, Bread making

 Courses and Events